-If you’re getting started as a beekeeper, you may be wondering how to identify the queen bee.
-At a glance, she appears to blend in with the other bees, but no other member of the hive looks like her.
+If you’re getting started as a beekeeper, you may wonder how to identify the queen bee.
+At a glance, she appears to blend in with the other bees, but no other hive member looks like her.

 In this guide, we’ll explain what a queen bee looks like so that you can easily pick her out next time you visit a hive.